Vedvod/Card-RPG/README.md

 ### 2021/12/23
 - I made some slight changes to the project hierarchy.
 I created a main [Contents](https://github.com/Vedvod/Card-RPG/tree/main/Contents) directory, containing both [GameAssets](https://github.com/Vedvod/Card-RPG/tree/main/Contents/GameAssets) and [Scripts](https://github.com/Vedvod/Card-RPG/tree/main/Contents/Scripts).
-- Implemented function to access a shortcut's target from the `.lnk` file directly.
+- Made and implemented a function to access a shortcut's target from the `.lnk` file directly.
 This will enable me to move directories and still preserve functionality, by using `.lnk` files instead of the directory itself.
+	- The function uses the 'read binary' functionality of `open()` and linearly searches until it finds the beginning and end of the target file path, saving the string found between these two.

 ## Alpha 1: Level file loader
 ### 2021/12/25